The ISS looks like a Star Wars TIE fighter as it crosses the sun in this NASA image

 It's tricky enough to get a good photo of the International Space Station as it's zipping across the sky.
 It's even tougher to get a gorgeous shot of it crossing the face of the sun.
-Please give a round of applause to NASA photographer Joel Kowsky.
+Give a round of applause to NASA photographer Joel Kowsky.

 NASA released a composite image made up of six frames showing the ISS in silhouette as it transited across the sun "at roughly 5 miles per second" on June 24.
 NASA also released a short video of the transit made from 10 photographs.